Updated at 5:15 p.m. ET

-The losses come a day after panic coursed through Wall Street on Monday, with the Dow plunging a record 1,175 points.
+The gyrations come a day after panic appeared to course through Wall Street, with the Dow plunging a record 1,175 points on Monday.

 Despite these large drops, the stock markets have been rising for about nine years now, and many analysts say it's time to hit the pause button.
 Just this past year, the Dow has hit new milestones several times.
 Letting out some of the air might even be healthy, some say.

 Even with the recent downturn, the markets are still up considerably since President Trump took office, Kevin Hassett, chairman of the White House Council of Economic Advisers, told CNBC.

 "There have been a couple of bad days, [but] if you go back to the day he was elected, we're up by about a third," Hassett said.

 Treasury Secretary Steven Mnuchin appeared at a previously scheduled hearing on Capitol Hill, where he urged lawmakers to focus on the economy's strong fundamentals.